Your employer’s legal obligations when you file a tribunal claim

 Get your evidence in order

-If you're putting together a claim against your employer, our free platform can help you organise your documents, build your case and navigate the tribunal process.
+If you're putting together a claim against your employer, our platform can help you organise your documents, build your case and navigate the tribunal process.
 Sign up for your free account.

 Get the free toolkit